vahidAK/SNVoter/README.md

 required arguments:
   --input INPUT, -i INPUT
-                        The path to the input vcf or bed file.
-NOTE.
-Files must end with .bed or .vcf. vcf files are 1-based and beds are zero-based --mod_status MOD_STATUS, -ms MOD_STATUS
+                        The path to the input vcf file.
+  --status MOD_STATUS, -s STATUS
                         0 or 1.
-If you are extracting frequencies to train a model, give the modification status for your bed file either it is modified (1) or unmodified (0) regions.
+If you are extracting frequencies to train a model, give the status for your vcf file either it is true calls (1) or false calls (0).
   --bam BAM, -b BAM     The path to the alignment bam file --reference REFERENCE, -r REFERENCE
                         The path to the reference file.
 File must be indexed